US stocks lower after Fed official sees rate hikes in 2022

 Stocks were broadly lower Friday after a Federal Reserve official said that the nation’s central bank might need to raise interest rates as early as next year, sooner than the Fed’s latest estimate of possible rate increases in 2023.

-The S&P 500 index fell 0.9% as of 9:50 a.m.
+The S&P 500 index fell 0.8% as of 1:12 p.m.
 Eastern.
-The Dow Jones Industrial Average lost 1.3%, dragged down by technology companies and banks, while the Nasdaq Composite was down 0.6%.
+Every sector in the benchmark index fell, with the largest declines coming from banks and technology companies.
+The Dow Jones Industrial Average fell 397 points, or 1.2%, to 33,425 and the Nasdaq Composite was down 0.5%.

-The S&P 500 is on pace to end the week down 1.6% while the Dow is down more than 3%.
-The Nasdaq is still barely positive for the week.
+The S&P 500 is on pace to end the week down 1.4% while the Dow is down more than 3%.
+The Nasdaq is holding onto a slight gain for the week.

 St. Louis Federal Reserve President James Bullard said on business news channel CNBC that he expects the first interest rate increase the Fed could make could come as soon as 2022.
 That's faster than what the Federal Reserve said on Wednesday, when a forecast by policymakers put the consensus estimate of interest rate hikes in 2023.